schnatterer/smeagol-galore/example/README.md

 * Enables verbose log output
 * Increases session timeout  / token expiration (login less often)
 * Mounts custom certificate (via keystore) and CA certs.
+* Exposes SSH Port for Git Operations on SCM-Manager via SSH

 A setup like this should work fine when used behind a reverse proxy.
 See bellow for details.